MrJSwotinsky/Data_Science/Unit_1_Data_Manipulation/Projects/Data_Module_Design_Project/Sample/Sample_Documentation.md

 `bar1_label` is accepted as a string and represents the label that applies to the second set of bars.<br>
 In the example above, `bar2_label` = `'Company B'`<br><br>

-`bar2_values` is accepted as a list and represents the list of values that correspond to the seco9nd set of bars.<br> In the example above, `bar2_values` = `[7000, 12000, 18000, 32000]`<br><br>
+`bar2_values` is accepted as a list and represents the list of values that correspond to the second set of bars.<br> In the example above, `bar2_values` = `[7000, 12000, 18000, 32000]`<br><br>

 `categories` is accepted as a list of strings and represents the category labels for the double bar graph.<br>